ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Item Files/endpoint_upload_file_to_item.md

 # POST Item File Create
 /items/&lt;GUID&gt;/files

-Creates a new  object and associates it with an item with a given GUID.
+Creates a new File Association object and associates it with an item with a given GUID.

 If you wish to create a File record with no uploaded content, construct a JSON request with a storageMethodName of PLACE_HOLDER, FTP, or WEB.
 When the storageMethodName is FTP or WEB, the location attribute should be the web or ftp address where the file resides.

-If you wish to create a File record and upload file content to the Arena servers, construct a request that is content type multipart/form\-data and has a storageMethodName  of FILE.
+If you wish to create a File record and upload file content to the Arena servers, construct a request that is content type multipart/form-data and has a storageMethodName  of FILE.

 For File editions with storageMethodName FILE, the location attribute should be null.

 NOTES:

 * Only Item files are supported for this endpoint.
 Files associated with sourced Supplier Items use /supplieritems/&lt;GUID&gt;/files.